gonzaloccnc/muse/README.md

 - [x] Create subcommands for javascript, typescript, java, python, and go.
 - [x] Java command will only be available using spring boot.
 Create the structure according to the data provided
 - [ ] JavaScript and TypeScript will only be available for frontend with vite.
-- [ ] Go in progress - !NOT DEFINED¡
+- [ ] Go create projects with framework like Fibber, Gin, etc.
-- [ ] Python command will only be available with venv environment.
+- [ ] Python command will only be available with *venv environment*.
 And implemented
-- [ ] Create a directory based on inputs
+- [x] Create a directory based on inputs

 ### List

 - [x] Make command for list
+- [ ] Make an list with bubbles
 - [x] Create flag template to list available templates
+- [ ] Add list of commons dependencies for java spring boot

+### Persistent

+- [ ] save the project data for simplify the creation of the subsequent projects

 *CATCH ERRORS ON ALL COMMANDS*